 We listened carefully to the feedback community members shared and reflected on opportunities we saw to better support our grant partners.
 These are the changes that rose to the top:

 - Connection: The most common request we received was for more opportunities to connect with other organizations and learn new skills.
-Together with the Newark Community Food System, we will host an event for grant partners in June 2023 with the goal of setting partners up for success as the growing season gets underway.
+With this in mind, we planned a summit for our grant partners in October 2023.
 The day will be shaped by grant partners’ feedback but may include professional development workshops, networking, and information on how to take advantage of existing opportunities, such as the Newark Community Food System and Garden Hours.

 - Grant Size: Our partners are experiencing the same inflationary challenges as the rest of the country, and so we will increase our maximum grant size from $15,000 to $20,000 per year.